hjmodha/goDevice/README.md

   }
   ```

-for now goDevice is detecting 3 device only(Mobile,Desktop and Tablet).
-In future we will add support for SmartTV, Watch etc devices
+For now goDevice is detecting Mobile,Desktop and Tablet.In future we will add support for SmartTV, Watch etc